plone/documentation/docs/classic-ui/forms.md

   />
 ```

-and a Python file with the code.
+And a Python file with the code.

 ```python
 from plone import schema